dimforge/nphysics/README.md

     cd nphysics
     make deps
     make

+To build the examples to the `bin` folder:

+    make examples_deps
+    make examples

 ## What is missing?
 **nphysics** is a very young library and needs to learn a lot of things to